The NBA is entertaining, exciting, exhilarating, (and any other positive adjective that begins with ‘e’ that one can think of).

 So as the season plays out, and the obvious title contenders become clearer than a blue sky, one must wonder if this is ‘just how the NBA is,’ or if its a temporary problem that could certainly be addressed.

-With the money the NBA is currently bringing in, we have a feeling NBA executives don’t see it as a top priority.
+With the money the NBA is currently bringing in, NBA executives likely don’t see it as a top priority